Berkanktk/CyberSecurity/README.md

 You can also run:
 `wget https://raw.githubusercontent.com/carlospolop/privilege-escalation-awesome-scripts-suite/master/linPEAS/linpeas.sh` on a target machine to see the files that stand out.

 Another option would be to run the following command to find all files with the SUID bit set:
+`find / -perm -u=s -type f 2>/dev/null` fine
 `find / -user root -perm 4000 -print 2>/dev/null` good
 `find / -user root -perm 4000 -exec ls -ldb {} \; 2>/dev/null` better
 `find / -user root -perm 4000 -exec ls -ldb {} \; 2>/dev/null | grep 'bin'` best